5 ways the Israel-Lebanon maritime deal matters - NewsBreak

 ‘They hated him.’
 Former subordinate recalls serving under Russia’s new top commander in Ukraine

-CNN — Russian President Vladimir Putin's devastating war on Ukraine is faltering.
-Now, there's a new general in charge -- with a reputation for brutality.
-After Ukraine recently recaptured more territory than Russia's army took in the last six months, Russia's Ministry of Defense last Saturday named Sergey Surovikin as its new overall commander for operations in the war.
+Russian President Vladimir Putin’s devastating war on Ukraine is faltering.
+Now, there’s a new general in charge — with a reputation for brutality.
+After Ukraine recently recaptured more territory than Russia’s army took in the last six months, Russia’s Ministry of Defense last Saturday named Sergey Surovikin as its new overall commander for operations in the war.

 RELATED PEOPLE